 I am judged on the basis of my appearance but still I will try everyday to tell my kids that they are beautiful, and more importantly they are kind and they are smart.

-Many people no see value in the language that my heart and mind speak.
+Many people see no value in the language that my heart and mind speak.
 They think that English is a chore forced upon them by society, not a tool with which you can expand your mind and understand the world better.
 But I will keep trying to show them a different perspective.
 I want to show them that the whole world is out there and that this beautiful, ever evolving language, will let you connect with it.

 I feel an overwhelming fondness for this country, despite any other feelings it may have towards me at times.
 I have been shown immense love that I feel like I don’t deserve from kids who think I am a much better person than I really am.

-I feel an overwhelming fondness for the instant coffee in the office, for the sticky notes littering my desk with hastily scribbled class notes, for the kids who falls asleep in class and for the kids who come find me in my office for a chat.
+I feel an overwhelming fondness for the instant coffee in the office, for the sticky notes littering my desk with hastily scribbled class notes, for the kids who fall asleep in class and for the kids who come find me in my office for a chat.
 For everything, the good and the bad.

 I don’t always feel like this.
 In fact it’s probably because last weekend was one of the lowest ones I’ve had while in Korea.
 But how lucky am I that coming back to work on Monday actually helps me to feel better about myself.
 I realize how rare and special that is.